Meet the Festival Orchestra Musicians

 Principal Timpani

-Alana Wiesing, Principal Timpanist (February), currently serves as Principal of the Tucson Symphony.
+Alana Wiesing, Principal Timpanist, currently serves as Principal of the Tucson Symphony Orchestra.
 Previously, she was Principal Timpanist of the Columbus Indiana Philharmonic and the Terre Haute Symphony, and a regular substitute and extra percussionist with the Indianapolis Symphony and the Fort Wayne Philharmonic.
 Alana has appeared as Guest Principal Timpanist with the National Symphony at Kennedy Center and Wolf Trap.
 Adjunct Professor at the University of Arizona Fred Fox School of Music, she is an alumna faculty member at the National Orchestral Institute + Festival.
 She serves as the President and Chair of the board of directors for the Network for Diversity in Concert Percussion and a member of the executive board for the Tucson Federation of Musicians (Local 33).
 Alana earned her bachelor’s and master’s at the Jacobs School at Indiana University.
 In her free time, she enjoys exercising, cooking, playing games and trivia, attending arts events, trying restaurants, and spending time with family and friends.
-This is her second year at Arizona Musicfest.
+This is her third year at Arizona Musicfest.

 Principal